anyscale/templates/templates/endpoints_v2/EmbeddingModels.md

 # Optimizing Embedding Models

 We support optimizing embedding models with ONNX.
-In order to enable this, set the flag under `engine_config`:
+In order to enable this, set the flag under `engine_config` in your model yaml file:

 ```shell
 engine_config: